Sonyachny Stadium

-Sonyachny Stadium is a football stadium in the city of Kharkiv, Ukraine.
+The Sonyachny Stadium is a football stadium in the city of Kharkiv, Ukraine.
+The stadium belongs to the local Children Healthcare Center "Sonyachny" which is a healthcare facility of the Ukrainian Railways (Southern Railway).
+The stadium is built on the northern outskirts of Kharkiv just beyond the administrative city limits.

+The word "Sonyachny" means sunny in Ukrainian language and happened so that the first tenant of the stadium was the local FC Helios Kharkiv.

 The stadium was built as a training center in 2011 as part of preparation to the Euro 2012.
+It was used by the Netherlands national football team for training purposes, which during the competition were based out of Kharkiv.

 The stadium has a capacity of almost 5,000 spectators.

 In 2012-2017 the stadium was the home ground of Ukrainian First League club FC Helios Kharkiv.

 In 2017-2018 the stadium is the reserve home ground of FC Helios Kharkiv and FC Metalist 1925 Kharkiv.

-On 21 May 2022 the stadium was severely damaged by a Russian shelling.
+On 21 May 2022 the stadium was severely damaged by a Russian shelling, which was a part of mass shelling of the northern side of Kharkiv including its residential Saltivka neighborhood.